hms-dbmi-cellenics/iac/README.md

   ARN of the SSL/TLS certificate used for HTTPS encryption.

+- DATADOG_API_KEY

+  The [Datadog API key](https://docs.datadoghq.com/account_management/api-app-keys/#api-keys) of the Datadog account.

+- DATADOG_APP_KEY

+  The [Datadog application](https://docs.datadoghq.com/account_management/api-app-keys/#application-keys) key created for the Datadog account for AWS Batch monitoring.
+This can be created in the Organization Settings submenu inside the Datadog account.

 - DOMAIN_NAME_STAGING (optional, used only if the deployment is not on a production environment)

   The subdomain that the staging instance of Cellenics will be deployed (e.g. scp-staging.biomage.net)

-- DATADOG_API_KEY (optional, used only if the deployment will use Datadog monitoring)

-  The API key of the Datadog account.

 #### Changing base infrastructure
 The github workflow that triggers an update to the base infrastructure with the files in `infra/` is [deploy-infra.yaml](https://github.com/biomage-org/iac/blob/master/.github/workflows/deploy-infra.yaml).
 At the moment, this workflow has to be manually triggered for the update to happen.
 To trigger an update, you have to: